A7F/aca-kmeans/output/README.md

 ...
 ```

+This file gets overwritten at each new run, so if you want to preserve its content, please remember to rename it to
+something different from `res.txt`

 ### runs file
 whenever a k-means implementation run, regardless of its programming language, the output stats are stored in this file.
 It is accessed with permission "append" and it never gets erased, but it is possible to start logging into a new file
-by renominating the current one to something different than `res.txt`.
+by renominating the current one to something different from `res.txt`.
 ```
 1622320725,s,p,blobs,50000,2,1,12,0.34308,0.10472
 1622320744,p,c,blobs,30000,2,6,123,0.28324,0.0748